 While the average cardboard box will suffice in most instances, there are a variety of useful storage supplies specifically designed to protect your clothing you should consider acquiring.

 Clothes storage bins

-If you’re concerned about moisture or pests from damaging your hanging clothes, you can store items in a cotton garment bag before placing them in the box.
+If you’re concerned about moisture or pests damaging your hanging clothes, you can store items in a cotton garment bag before placing them in your Wardrobe box.
 Folded items can be wrapped in acid-free tissue paper for added protection.
 Never leave clothes in plastic bags while in storage, as they tend to trap fabric-damaging moisture.